Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Results

 \section{Results}

-With the momentum–space pipeline of Secs.~V–VII and the joint representation \( f_{1,q/N}(x,k_\perp;Q,Q^2)=f_q(x;Q^2)\,s(x,k_\perp;Q) \), we extract the unpolarized TMDs for \(u,d,s\) quarks across the E288/E605 phase space.
-All results shown apply the standard kinematic cuts (including the \(\Upsilon\) veto) and, where indicated, the small‑\(q_T\) restriction that emphasizes the TMD regime.
+With the momentum–space pipeline of Secs.~\ref{sec5:fits}–\ref{sec:inverse-kperp-film} and the joint representation \( f_{1,q/N}(x,k_\perp;Q,Q^2)=f_{1,q}(x;Q^2)\,s(x,k_\perp;Q) \), we extract the unpolarized TMDs for all quark-flavors in $SU(3)_{\text{flavor}}$ $(u,d,s,\bar{u},\bar{d},\bar{s})$ across the E288/E605 phase space.
+All results shown apply the standard kinematic cuts (including the \(\Upsilon\) veto) and $q_T < 0.2 ~ Q$, where the small‑\(q_T\) restriction that emphasizes the TMD regime.
 The end‑to‑end fit reproduces the measured cross-sections panel‑by‑panel and then inverts for the intrinsic profile \(s(x,k_\perp;Q)\) via the differentiable \(k_\perp\) convolution described in Sec.~VII.
-Representative cross‑section comparisons appear in Fig.~\ref{fig:cs_result_288} (288) and Fig.~\ref{fig:cs_result_605} (605).
+Representative cross‑section comparisons appear in Fig.~\ref{fig:cs_result_288} (for E288) and Fig.~\ref{fig:cs_result_605} (for E605).